Ferdinand I of Naples: Museum of Mummies

-Historian Jacob Burckhardt described Ferrante's recreational activities as follows: "his pleasures were of two kinds: he liked to have his opponents near him, either alive in well-guarded prisons, or dead and embalmed, dressed in the costume which they wore in their lifetime."
+Historian Jacob Burckhardt in his Die Cultur der Renaissance in Italien described Ferrante's recreational activities as follows: "his pleasures were of two kinds: he liked to have his opponents near him, either alive in well-guarded prisons, or dead and embalmed, dressed in the costume which they wore in their lifetime."
 Fearing no one, he would take great pleasure in conducting his guests on a tour of his prized "museum of mummies".
 Indeed, Ferdinand had a novel way of dealing with his enemies.
 After having them murdered, he had their bodies mummified.
 He kept them in a private ‘black museum’, dressed in the clothes that they had worn in life.
 If he suspected one of his subjects of plotting against him, he took him to visit the 'museum’ as a deterrent.

 Marriages and children

 From his first wife Isabella of Clermont he had six children: